reactiveui/website/input/docs/handbook/events/index.md

 ## How do I convert my own C# events into Observables?

-There are three approaches how you can do this.
+[Reactive Extensions for .NET](https://github.com/dotnet/reactive) provide three approaches how you can do this.
 The first one is using `Observable.FromEventPattern`.

 ```cs
 Observable.FromEventPattern<RoutedEventHandler, RoutedEventArgs>(